-Click any stop for scheduled pickup and dropoff times
+Click any Stop for scheduled pick up and drop off times

 Free weekend parking is available at all BART stations, and also at the Fairfield, Sacramento – Natomas, and Auburn Park and Ride lots.

-To stay on schedule, Tahoe Convoy makes use of bus and carpool lanes.
-But traffic congestion, weather conditions, and other events beyond our control may result in extended travel times.
+To stay on schedule, Tahoe Convoy uses available bus and carpool lanes.
+But traffic congestion, weather conditions, and other events beyond our control may result in delayed arrivals and extended travel times.